avyscriptum/mansi-memes/README.md

 ## Data structure

-Each meme is described in a [JSON](https://github.com/avysmorfias/mansi-memes/memes.json) format and includes:
+Each meme is described in a [JSON](https://github.com/avysmorfias/mansi-memes/blob/main/memes.json) format and includes:
+ - id
-- file name
+ - phrase
 - dialect
 - language level
+- tags
+- image
-- theme
+	- file name
 - translations into English, Russian, and Esperanto

 ## How to support?